 – I start with auditing the site, the competition and the industry and I produce a draft strategy recommendation that I present to the client in a workshop session.
 I’ll cover Keywords, Technical, Content and Backlinks.
 This usually takes 5 working days for a small site.

 – I fine tune the strategy and develop the roadmap together with the client.
 This includes the clients feedback on feasibility: priorities, existing content optimisation, technical fixes, supplier selection, reporting set up…This usually takes 2 days a month for 6 months for a small site

-- Finally, once the site is SEO optimised and ready with good content and backlinks, I provide ongoing reporting, content and backlink support creation, and on page optimisation.
+– Finally, once the site is SEO optimised and ready with some good content and backlinks, I provide ongoing reporting, content and backlink creation support, and on page optimisation.
 This usually takes one day a month for a small site

 A bit more about me

 I have always been interested in new business models and start ups.
 Back in 1997 during my studies, I decided to specialise in Air Transportation, knowing there would be new entrants (and jobs for me) as it was the times when the European Air Transportation was opening up.

 I had just come back from one year studying in Galway, Ireland, and I wanted to stay in an international environment.

 As a Master student I heard about EasyJet and Ryanair and the potential rise of low cost carriers in Europe.
 Those airlines were the ones in wanted to work for: low cost airlines would end privileges, develop local economies, re-unite people who live far apart, and I will be part of it !
 Enough of these expensive, inefficient, state monopoly, traditional airlines…

 Easyjet only had 6 aircraft when I joined in 1998.
 I was the Country Manager in charge of creating demand in the French market.
 I was the only EasyJet employee in France for 10 years.
 In the beginning I was based in Luton, then in Nice, then Paris.
 EasyJet quickly became the 2nd biggest Arline in France.